The Joy of Compounding

-As with crossing the Atlantic, which was made faster, cheaper and safer over the centuries, the individual can establish feedback loops to compound knowledge over a lifetime.
+As with crossing the Atlantic, which was made faster, cheaper and safer over the centuries, the individual investor can establish feedback loops that will compound wealth faster, cheaper and safer.

 Take Warren Buffett for example.
 He consistently maintained the same method of operation: Buy securities priced below intrinsic value with a large enough margin of safety, and sell them once they reached or surpassed their intrinsic value.
 He built upon a strategy of his professor and mentor Benjamin Graham and gave it his own twist.

 He repeatedly described this method of operation throughout the early letters to his investment partners.

 A lot of value can be obtained for the price paid.
 This substantial excess of value creates a comfortable margin of safety with each transaction.
 This individual margin of safety, coupled with a diversity of commitments creates a most attractive package of safety and appreciation potential.

 It’s commonly claimed that Buffett reads 500 pages a day to compound knowledge at a rapid rate.
 It has helped him refine his systems thinking over decades.

 Devising a system is as easy as it sounds — but it’s also as hard as it sounds.
 The established way is to build upon someone’s proven system and to personalize it.
 You have to iterate through what works for yourself and what not.
 Just like how Buffett took Graham’s strategy and made it his own.